Working Together, Achieving More

 ClassCharts is the IT system that we use to:

 Both students and parents can access the ClassCharts app to check their own progress.
-Pupils can get their code from their Progress Leader or from Miss Jenkins.
+Pupils can get their code from their Progress Leader.

 Parents can contact the school if they require the code.